21 memes about the 'Chinese spy balloon' being shot down

 \u201cBREAKING: The Chinese spy balloon has been shot down\u201d— Sopranos World (@Sopranos World) 1675540036

-Even Donald Trump couldn't resist getting involved and appeared to be taking credit for shooting the balloon down.
+Even Donald Trump Jr couldn't resist getting involved with a questionable joke about his dad.

 Remarkably the York County Sheriff's Office had to tell people not to try and shoot the balloon down with their pistols or rifles.